Rupi Kaur: Critical reception

 Critics have been less laudatory than general audiences.
 Kaur has become "something of a polarizing figure in the literary, publishing, and media communities", whose "work is often knocked as being lowbrow or trite, or not in the rich tradition of serious poetry".
 Her use of contemporary vernacular has drawn ire.
-Other criticisms include her work being formulaic, attenuated and juvenile.
+Other criticisms include her work being formulaic, juvenile and attenuated.
 Kaur feels that her work can't be "fully reviewed or critiqued through a white lens or a Western one".
-According to Ali, "no criticism has been leveled at Kaur that hasn't been similarly leveled at "actual" poets", citing Mary Oliver, Jane Hirshfield, Sharon Olds and Lucille Clifton.
+Kazim Ali commented that "no criticism has been leveled at Kaur that hasn't been similarly leveled at "actual" poets", citing Mary Oliver, Jane Hirshfield, Sharon Olds and Lucille Clifton.

-Rebecca Watts lambasted her poems' popularity and accessibility, describing them as "artless" and characterised by "the open denigration of intellectual engagement and rejection of craft" – Priya Khaira-Hanks, writing for The Guardian, remarked that Kaur's accessibility often led to "over-simplicity".
-Watts' criticism was supported and disparaged by poets alike.
-Isen disparaged what she regarded as an overly explanatory style, particularly when performed, as "the belated imposition of rhythm" fails to conceal compositional shortcomings.
+Rebecca Watts lambasted her poems as "artless" and characterised by "the open denigration of intellectual engagement and rejection of craft" in favour of popularity and accessibility.
+Priya Khaira-Hanks, writing for The Guardian, remarked that Kaur's accessibility often led to "over-simplicity".
+Watts' criticism was both supported and attacked by other poets.
+Tajja Isen disparaged what she regarded as an overly explanatory style, particularly when performed, arguing that Kaur's "belated imposition of rhythm" fails to conceal compositional shortcomings.
 Carl Wilson and Khaira-Hanks argued that her mainstream success and personal identity contributed towards people disregarding her work.
 Kaur's poetry and her status as a poet has been dismissed and seen to be of inauthentic quality.

 Watts considered Kaur to be more concerned with authenticity than the "traditional craft of poetry".
 In an essay for The Baffler, Soraya Roberts chastised Kaur as disingenuously representative of female South Asian oppression, when she is purportedly chiefly concerned with commodification; Pâquet echoed similar sentiments.
-The lack of distinction between personal and collective trauma has received further criticism.
-Miller viewed Kaur's work as vague and clichéd, citing an example depicting oppression: kaur, a woman of sikhi.
+Kaur's lack of distinction between her personal experiences and collective experiences of trauma has received further criticism.
+Alyson Miller viewed Kaur's work as vague and clichéd, citing an example depicting oppression: kaur, a woman of sikhi.

 In 2017, BBC and Vogue listed Kaur in their lists of women of the year; Quill & Quire chose The Sun and Her Flowers for their annual list of the best books.
 The next year she was included on Forbes and Elle's complimentary lists of emerging artists.
 In 2019, The New Republic named Kaur "Writer of the Decade", due to her impact on the medium of poetry; this led to a debate on whether the award was deserved, as well as about her work in general.

+Politics

+During the 2020–2021 Indian farmers' protest, Kaur supported Punjabi farmers in their plight, citing that for "Sikhs, dissent against oppression is nothing new".
+November 2023, Kaur declined an invitation to attend a Diwali celebration hosted by US Vice President Kamala Harris in the White House, citing the Biden administration's continued support of Israel and its bombardment of Gaza, which she called "the collective punishment of a trapped civilian population".